phpbb/documentation/development/language/validation.rst

 .. note::

 The composer.json needs be always validate JSON.
-You can validate it with ``composer.phar``, see: `composer.json validation`_
+You can validate it with ``composer.phar``, see: `composer.json validation`_.

 \*/index.htm
 ------------